folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Lockin' in to what I trust, lookin' outside" > Outside

-* Since Kendrick does trust Drake he looks “outside” to find what he does trust.
-Here “outside” seems to refer to the world around Kendrick, or maybe more specifically the city around him—the city of Compton.
+* Since Kendrick does not trust Drake, he looks “outside” to find what he does trust.
+Here, “outside” seems to refer to the world around Kendrick, or maybe more specifically the city around him—the city of Compton.

-* The association with the city of Compton being “outside” seems to be highlighted on “Not Like Us” where in quick succession Kendrick mentions Drake—the liar and false god, who need to be locked inside (a jail cell)—in contrast to the city that is free to be outside.
+* The association with the city of Compton being “outside” seems to be highlighted on “Not Like Us,” where in quick succession Kendrick mentions Drake—the liar and false god, who needs to be locked inside (a jail cell)—in contrast to the city that is free to be outside.

   * ***Devil is a lie, he a 69 God**, ayy
   **Freaky-ass niggas need to stay they ass inside**, ayy
   Roll they ass up like a fresh pack of 'za, ayy
   **City is back up, it's a must, we outside**, ayy*

-* The music video of "Not Like Us" further emphisizes the contrast between the city of Compton being free outside with numerous shots of large crowds filling the plaza of the Compton City Hall and Civic Center while Drake's OVO owl is locked up inside a birdcage.
-Notably, the owl in the birdcage is shown in the second to last shot right before the video cuts back a final shot of the large crowd dancing at the Compton City Hall and Civic Center under a sculture dedicated to Martin Luther King, Jr..
+* The music video of "Not Like Us" further emphasizes the contrast between the city of Compton being free outside, with numerous shots of large crowds filling the plaza of the Compton City Hall and Civic Center, while Drake's OVO owl is locked up inside a birdcage.
+Notably, the owl in the birdcage is shown in the second-to-last shot, right before the video cuts back to a final shot of the large crowd dancing at the Compton City Hall and Civic Center under a sculpture dedicated to Martin Luther King, Jr.

 {{< /details >}}